GoogleCloudPlatform/healthcare-federated-access-services/dam.md

        resources for the collection of datasets.
     *  The application calls the DAM API `checkout` endpoint to get cloud resource URLs, tokens, and interface information.

+1. The user starts a compute job on a set of VMs.
+    *  The user directly or via the application takes steps to grab the cloud URLs and related tokens and provide them as inputs to the VM(s).
+    *  VM(s) may run on premises (i.e. in the researcher's home institution or private cloud), or on any supported public cloud, or some combination thereof.
+    *  VM(s) use different tokens or signed URLs to access resources across clouds as needed with the appropriate ACLs and billing settings.

 ## DAM Resource Configuration